-Harassment includes, but is not limited to, race, religion, national or ethnic origin, color, marital status, disability, sex, veteran status, age, pregnancy, childbirth or related medical condition, sexual orientation or gender identity, or other prohibited status.
+Harassment includes, but is not limited to, racial, religious, national origin, marital status, disability and sexual harassment.
 Harassment by board members, administrators, employees, parents, vendors, and others doing business with the school district is prohibited.
 Employees whose behavior is alleged to be in violation of this policy will be subject to the investigation procedure which may result in discipline, up to and including, discharge or other appropriate action.
 Other individuals whose behavior is alleged to be in violation of this policy will be subject to appropriate sanctions as determined and imposed by the superintendent or board.